-SCHOOL SPONSORED CELEBRATIONS
+SCHOOL SPONSORED PARTIES/CELEBRATION

-School celebrations will be planned during the school year.
-The homeroom teachers will inform families about upcoming school celebrations. .
+Three school celebrations will be planned during the school year; a fall party in October, a winter party in December, and a friendship party in February.
+Teachers will communicate ways you can support the classroom(s) for these events via newsletters and/or Seesaw.
 If you want to excuse your child from participation in school celebrations, please send a note to the classroom teacher or school office.